-A pure financial ROI-usually looking for "windfall" profits (significant financial gains-better than almost any other) While financial ROI is the simplest motivation, it is usually not without other interests.
-For instance a venture capital firm wants windfall profits, of course, but they also may want to invest in companies that advance certain industries or technologies.
-Or they may invest in companies that demonstrate a culture of diversity, for example.
-The funding organization wants to support new companies that will create new jobs within their region.
-The funding organization wants to ensure there are many companies innovating around a new technology or platform.
-The funding organization is looking for startups working on products or technologies, or penetrating markets, that are aligned with the organization (usually a corporation)'s goals.
-The funding organization is looking for startups that embrace principles (social, business, etc.) that are aligned with the organization's charitable mission (e.g., advancing women's health care issues).
-Because the funding organization's mission is a combination of economic development and ecosystem development, it is designed to fund projects that will advance help an entire industry (e.g., Knight Foundation supports Journalism projects).
+Profits Only A pure financial ROI-usually looking for "windfall" profits (significant financial gains-better than almost any other) Profits, within an "Investment Thesis" an venture capital firm wants windfall profits, of course, but they also may want to invest in companies that ment advance certain industries or technologies.
+Or they may invest in companies that demonstrate a culture or Economic Development The funding organization wants to support new companies that will create new jobs within their region.
+Ecosystem Development The funding organization wants to ensure there are many companies innovating around a new technology or platform.
+Strategic The funding organization is looking for startups working on products or technologies, or penetrating markets, that are aligned with the organization (usually a corporation)'s goals.
+Charitable, Altruistic The funding organization is looking for startups that embrace principles (social, business, etc.) that are aligned with the organization's charitable mission (e.g., advancing women's health care issues).
+Industry Development Because the funding organization's mission is a combination of economic development and ecosystem development, it is designed to fund projects that will advance help an entire industry (e.g., Knight Foundation supports Journalism projects).